2024 AUSTIN MARATHON

 Spectator Information

-The race weekend is expected to bring together locals and visitors, kicking off the weekend at the free Health & Fitness Expo.
-Followed by race morning on Sunday, winding through the best of Austin, and concluding with an Austin-style Finish Line Festival.
+The race weekend is expected to bring together locals and visitors, with the race morning on Sunday, winding through the best of Austin, and concluding with an Austin-style Finisher Festival.
+Expect to hear live music throughout the race course, and rock out to tunes by Austin musicians.

 It may feel a little overwhelming to decide where you'll cheer on your friends and family along the course, so here are a few of our favorite places to watch from the sidelines: